Free Trial

 What is Vanguard High Dividend Yield ETF's current short interest?

-Short interest is the volume of Vanguard High Dividend Yield ETF shares that have been sold short but have not yet been closed out or covered.
-As of May 31st, traders have sold 662,100 shares of VYM short.
-0.15% of Vanguard High Dividend Yield ETF's shares are currently sold short.
+Short interest is the volume of Vanguard High Dividend Yield ETF shares that have been sold short but have not yet been covered or closed out.
+As of September 15th, investors have sold 631,500 shares of VYM short.
 Learn More on Vanguard High Dividend Yield ETF's current short interest.

 Which institutional investors are shorting Vanguard High Dividend Yield ETF?

-As of the most recent reporting period, the following institutional investors, funds, and major shareholders have reported short positions of Vanguard High Dividend Yield ETF: Quaker Wealth Management LLC, Jane Street Group LLC, Jane Street Group LLC, Walleye Trading LLC, Simplex Trading LLC, and IMC Chicago LLC.
+As of the most recent reporting period, the following institutional investors, funds, and major shareholders have reported short positions of Vanguard High Dividend Yield ETF: Jane Street Group LLC, Walleye Trading LLC, and Simplex Trading LLC.
 These positions are disclosed in Form 13F filings with the Securities and Exchange Commission.

 Is Vanguard High Dividend Yield ETF's short interest increasing or decreasing?

-Vanguard High Dividend Yield ETF saw a decline in short interest in May.
-As of May 31st, there was short interest totaling 662,100 shares, a decline of 16.9% from the previous total of 796,500 shares.
+Vanguard High Dividend Yield ETF saw a increase in short interest in September.
+As of September 15th, there was short interest totaling 631,500 shares, an increase of 4.0% from the previous total of 607,400 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does Vanguard High Dividend Yield ETF's short interest compare to its competitors?